avinsit123/kpgen_GAN/README.md

 # Keyphrase-GAN
-This repository contains the code for the paper <a href="https://arxiv.org/abs/1909.12229">Keyphrase Generation for Scientific Articles using GANs</a>.We have built a novel adversarial method to improve upon the generation of keyphrases using supervised approaches.Our Implementation is built on the starter code from <a href = "https://github.com/kenchan0226/keyphrase-generation-rl"> keyphrase-generation-rl </a> and <a href = "https://github.com/memray/seq2seq-keyphrase-pytorch"> seq2seq-keyphrase-pytorch </a> .
+This repository contains the code for our ECIR submission <a href=""> Keyphrase Generation using Generative Adversarial Networks</a>.We have built a novel adversarial method to improve upon the generation of keyphrases using supervised approaches.
+Our Implementation is built on the starter code from <a href = "https://github.com/kenchan0226/keyphrase-generation-rl"> keyphrase-generation-rl </a> and <a href = "https://github.com/memray/seq2seq-keyphrase-pytorch"> seq2seq-keyphrase-pytorch </a> .
 Pls comment any issues in the issues section.

 ![Alt text](Images/Discriminator-2.png?raw=true "Schematic of Proposed Discriminator")
 ## Dependencies